THCLab/dkms-bindings/bindings/node.js/README.md

 ## Interface overview

-Worth noting most methods listed below require a three step process to either establish new Identifier and its KEL or to append changes to the KEL.
+Most methods listed below require a three step process to either establish new Identifier and its KEL or to append changes to the KEL.
 The process goes as following:
 * prepare data for external signature;
 * sign data;
 * provide data along with signature to desired `finalizeX`.